MattGertz/RotatableDie/README.md

   - Surface texture effects with contrast-optimized number visibility

 - **Mathematically Accurate**: Proper geometric construction of all polyhedra with correct face numbering and orientation

+## 4D Dice Highlights

+The application features three fascinating 4D dice:

+- **Tesseract (8-cell)**: The 4D hypercube with 8 cubic cells.
+Each cell uses a different numbering system (standard numbers, letters, Roman numerals, etc.) to help visualize the structure.

+- **Pentachoron (5-cell)**: The simplest regular 4D polytope (4D simplex) with 5 tetrahedral cells.
+Each cell uses a different numbering system to distinguish them.

+- **Hexadecachoron (16-cell)**: The 4D cross-polytope with 16 tetrahedral cells.
+Interestingly, each tetrahedral cell has 4 faces, but one face always points toward the interior of the shape.
+This means regardless of how you rotate the hexadecachoron in 4D space, you'll only ever see faces numbered 1, 2, and 3 on each cell.

 ## Technical Details